matheusnsilva7/weekly-planning/README.md

 ## Contact

-For questions or collaboration opportunities, feel free to contact me.
+For questions, suggestions, or collaboration opportunities, feel free to contact me.